gcfrxbots/rxbot/README.md

 ##### HOTKEYS

-`ENABLE_HOTKEYS = True` || Enable or disable hotkeys for pausing, adjusting the volume, skipping songs, or removing the last song added to the queue.
+`ENABLE_HOTKEYS = False` || Enable or disable hotkeys for pausing, adjusting the volume, skipping songs, or removing the last song added to the queue.
+If this is set to `True`, you **must** add a key binding for all of the hotkey functions, otherwise the bot will crash.

 `HK_VOLUP` || Turns the volume up.